lsst/pipe_base/doc/lsst.pipe.base/command-line-task-argument-reference.rst

    For many-to-one processing tasks, such as coaddition, the :option:`--selectId` argument is used to specify input data IDs, while :option:`--id` is used to specify *output* data IDs.
    The syntax for :option:`--selectId` is identical to that of :option:`--id`.

+   For more information about dataId selection syntax, see :ref:`command-line-task-dataid-howto`.

 .. option:: -t timeout, --timeout timeout